 When you take a picture or create an image on your phone or computer, personal information is saved in the image as metadata.
-Information such as your location, your phone or camera type, even names, and numbers can be attached to the image as metadata.
-Before you upload a picture to the internet or on social media, you should make sure that your pictures don’t contain any personal information.
+Information such as your location, phone or camera type, and even names and numbers can be attached to the image as metadata.
+Before you upload a picture to the internet or social media, you should ensure your photos don’t contain personal information.

 Below are the steps you need to take to remove your personal info from pictures.

 Checking the Metadata